Workers Compensation Settlements for Hand Injuries Affecting the Fingers

-Call now for a free consultation: (804) 251-1620 or (757) 810-5614.
-See why my fellow attorneys and past clients have voted me one of the best lawyers for workers compensation in Virginia.
-I can help you get a fair hand injury settlement that provides financial security for you and your family.
+For a free consultation, call now at (804) 251-1620 or (757) 810-5614.
+Discover why my colleagues and past clients have recognized me as one of the top lawyers for Virginia workers’ compensation.
+I’m here to assist you in securing a fair settlement for your finger or hand injury, ensuring financial stability for you and your family.

-What is the Average Workers Comp Settlement Amount for Hand Injuries?
+What is the Average Workers Compensation Settlement for a Hand Injury?

-Hand injuries affecting the thumb, index, and middle fingers often settle for more money than those affecting the little or ring fingers.
+Occupational hand injuries affecting the thumb, index, and middle fingers often settle for more money than those involving the little or ring fingers.

-You can compare my figures for workers comp settlements for injuries to the fingers and hands to the data provided by the National Council on Compensation Insurance’s (NCCI’s) Workers Compensation Statistical Plan database.
-That data, based on claims from several states, shows the total cost of workers comp claims for hand, fingers, and wrist injuries is $23,720.00 – $13,765.00 for medical expenses and $9,955.00 for indemnity benefits.
+You can compare my figures for workers compensation settlements for injuries to the fingers and hands to the data provided by the National Council on Compensation Insurance’s (NCCI’s) Workers Compensation Statistical Plan database.
+That data, based on claims from several states, shows the total cost of workers compensation claims for hand, finger, and wrist injuries is $23,720.00 – $13,765.00 for medical expenses and $9,955.00 for indemnity benefits.

 What Factors Affect the Workers Comp Settlement Value for Hand Injury Claims?